edpichler/Pichler_Lab/README.md

 Project templates
 =========

-Several templates
+Several templates.
 Check each project to see details about it.